Delaware father pleads guilty in baby’s hot car death

 WILMINGTON, Del.
-(AP) - A Delaware man has pleaded guilty to causing the death of his 10-month-old daughter by leaving her in a hot car over the summer.
+(AP) - A Delaware man has pleaded guilty to causing the death of his 10-month-old daughter by leaving her in a hot car.

 The Delaware Department of Justice announced 37-year-old Syiee Parker of Wilmington will be sentenced next year after pleading guilty to criminally negligent homicide and providing a false statement to a law enforcement officer.